 into a 2000-2001 Integra, the tachometer will no longer operate as the OBD2a and OBD1 ECU's do not output a tach signal to the gauge cluster tachometer.

 To correct this, you will need to run a wire from the blue tachometer wire at the distributor to the gauge cluster tach wire (found on the driver's side shock tower connector) so that it "functions" like an OBD2A or OBD1 vehicle.Locate the blue wire from your distibutor.
 This wire will be found on the distributor connector side of the harness, but with no corresponding blue wire on the engine harness side.

 On the driver's side shock tower, locate the grey harness connector.
 There will be a blue wire at this connector coming from the chassis harness, but no corresponding blue wire on the engine harness side of the connector.

 Use a length of TXL or other automotive grade wire (preferably blue) and connect the blue wire at the distributor to the blue wire at the driver's side shock tower.

-This will correct the "missing wire" from your engine harness and allow your tachometer to function correctly with your OBD1 ECU installed.
+This will correct the "missing wire" from your engine harness and allow your tachometer to function correctly with your OBD2A or OBD1 ECU installed.